-Closure Objective Closure Outcome Parameter Summary of Criteria The tailings are physically isolated from the environment for at least 10,000 years Best available modelling demonstrates that tailings will remain isolated for at least 10,000 years Gu Digital elevation model A high-resolution digital elevation model of the constructed landform matches the approved landform design, within applicable construction standards.
-Landform Evolution Model predictions of gully erosion Modelling of erosion on the constructed landform matches results of erosion modelling conducted on the approved landform design and confirms tailings will not be exposed for 10,000 years.
+Closure Objective Closure Outcome Parameter Summary of criteria The tailings are Best available physically modelling Digital elevation model A high-resolution digital elevation model of the constructed landform matches the approved landform design, within applicable construction standards. isolated from the environment for at least 10,000 years demonstrates that tailings will remain isolated for at least 10,000 years Evolution Model predictions of Modelling of erosion on the constructed landform matches results of erosion modelling conducted on the approved landform design and confirms tailings will not be exposed for 10,000 years.
 Gully erosion Gully formation will not expose buried tailings.